Ring system: Rings around exoplanets

 A 56-day-long sequence of dimming events in the star V1400 Centauri observed in 2007 was interpreted as a substellar object with a circumstellar disk or massive rings transiting the star.
 This substellar object, dubbed "J1407b", is most likely a free-floating brown dwarf or rogue planet several times the mass of Jupiter.
 The circumstellar disk or ring system of J1407b is about 0.6 AU in radius.
 J1407b's transit of V1400 Centauri revealed gaps and density variations within its disk or ring system, which has been interpreted as hints of exomoons or exoplanets forming around J1407b.

+The rings of the Solar System's gas giants are aligned with their planet's equator.
+However, for exoplanets that orbit close to their star, tidal forces from the star would lead to the outermost rings of a planet being aligned with the planet's orbital plane around the star.
+A planet's innermost rings would still be aligned with the planet's equator so that if the planet has a tilted rotational axis, then the different alignments between the inner and outer rings would create a warped ring system.

 Visual comparison

 A Galileo image of Jupiter's main ring.

 A Voyager 2 image of Uranus's rings.

 A pair of Voyager 2 images of Neptune's rings.